Because when your future is on the line, you need an attorney who knows how to win.

 Since establishing his Cape Cod law firm in 2004, Attorney Steven T. Snow has shown a willingness to invest resources, in the form of both his time and the money, to build your case.
 This ensures that if your personal injury or wrongful death claim merits financial compensation, you’ll get what your entitled to.

-During an initial consultation, Attorney Snow will take the time to really listen to your personal account of the accident in which you – or a loved one – were injured.
-With 25 years of experience in handling personal injury claims, Steven Snow is adept at asking the questions that will allow him to fully understand the circumstances which led to your injury.
+During an initial consultation, Attorney Snow will take the time to really listen to your personal account of the incident.
+With 30 years of experience in handling personal injury claims, Steven Snow is adept at asking the questions that will allow him to fully understand the circumstances which led to your injury.
 If he determines that there is the possibility of proving the liability of another party in causing your injury, he’ll begin to build your case.

 If you were injured in an accident, Attorney Snow will demand information from both your, and the potentially at-fault insurance company and carefully reviews them.
 If the police were involved, he’ll also request and review the police report, damage appraisals and available photographs.

 The next step in building your case may involve engaging a liability expert.
 For example, an accident reconstructionist such as the one seen in the corresponding photos, to prove liability in a car crash claim.
 Once liability is established ‘expert opinion’ from a doctor, a vocational consultant and an economist may be needed to prove damages.
 Attorney Snow may bring in an accident reconstruction expert.
 By employing experts, Attorney Snow ensures that he has fully documented all of the liability and damage elements of your claim.